insertname1180/symmetrical-tf2-cfg/README.md

 * Improves LOD, textures, memory, etc.. for performance
 * Reduces unnoticable quality settings
 * Should not interfere with network settings
-* Add as a drop in replacement, or copy the autoexec.cfg contents to the bottom of your current autoexec.cfg
+* Add as a drop in replacement by renaming one of the above execs to autoexec.cfg or install below
 ### Notes
 * Tested using Linux only
 * Results will vary between systems and configurations